elliot-hicks/RL_Maze_Solver/README.md

         self.softmax = nn.Softmax(dim=1)
 ```
 Softmax was used to convert the outputs to a probability distribution.
-Note that maxpooling was removed, this was becauseit was anticipated that decreasing resolution of the maze would
+Note that maxpooling was removed, this was because it was anticipated that decreasing resolution of the maze would
 cause too much information loss, making this a Fully Convolutional net.
 Unfortunately, this is where the most
-doubt lies, as is there is no correct answer for the CNN architecure, only ones that work, and ones that dont.
+doubt lies, as is there is no correct answer for the CNN architecture, only ones that work, and ones that dont.

 ## cnn_maze_solver.py
 This file contains the training algorithm for the project and code for making an animation of the best route achieved